NTB45/Wacky-tech-diary/README.md

 ### Then make sure the standard fitgirl compatability of running .exe as administrator from compatablity tab of it's exe's properties is disabled

 It should work now

+## How to disable widgets menu in windows 11

+Everyone hates that useless pesky little menu that Microsoft added but if you have Windows 11 pro, that bastard can be removed in minute and never bother you again

+*First* : Open the **Local Group Policy Editor** (gpedit.msc on run).
+*Second* : Navigate to **Computer Configuration\Administrative Templates\Windows Components\Edge UI**​
+*Third* : In the right pane of **Edge UI** in the Local Group Policy Editor, double click/tap on the **Allow edge swipe** policy to edit it.
+*Fourth* : Click on Enabled to enable it, or Disable to disable it.